bishtamit-zz/django-searchable-encrypted-fields/README.md

 The same goes for SearchFields: add the new SearchField and new Encrypted field to the model.
 Then do a data-migration to transfer data from the old field to the SearchField (the SearchField will populate the new EncryptedField automatically).

-**IMPORTANT!** Never add a SearchField and point it to an **existing** EncryptedField, or you will lose all your data!
+**IMPORTANT!** Never add a SearchField and point it to an **existing** EncryptedField, or your SearchField will have the wrong value, and you might lose all your data!
 How?
 Why?
 When adding a new field to a model, Django will update each existing row's new field to have the default value.
-The default value might be `None` or `""` even if `default=` is not defined in your field.
-If the new field is a SearchField then the associated EncryptedField will also be updated to the SearchField's default value.
+Note that the default value might be `None` or `""` even if `default=` is not defined in your field.
+If the new field is a SearchField then it will be saved with the EncryptedField's default value.
 This is almost certainly not what you want, even if you did define a default for it.
 ## Generating Encryption Keys
 You can use `secrets` from the standard library.
 It will print appropriate hex-encoded keys to the terminal, ready to be used in `settings.FIELD_ENCRYPTION_KEYS` or as a hash_key for a SearchField:
 ```shell